fenriskiba/fenriskiba.github.io/tech/linux/framework.md

 # Framework Laptop
+?> **Note:** This was written a while ago, and many of the problems since then have been solved.
+I am however leaving this as a point-in-time, since I don't want to re-write it and I think keeping the initial problems out there is still overall a good idea.
+The fact that these were avoidable problems show that more work could have been done and hopefully Framework and other laptop manufacturers can do more to work with the Linux community before release to prevent these kinds of problems.

 Despite normally being a Linux user, for the past few years, I've been primarily using Macbooks at work and home.
 A friend convinced me to try one for personal use as an experiment about 5 years ago and I was able to get my work to provide me one over a Windows machine as well.
 Overall, I like the MacOS experience and, aside from the butterfly keyboard, the hardware was really nice.
 Despite that, I've been wanting to get back to using Linux.
 I'd rather not support Apple and their anti-competitive, anti-right-to-repair strategy.